 PEER REVIEW PROCESS

 Every article that goes to the editorial staff will be selected through Initial Review processes by Editorial Board.
 Then, the articles will be sent to the Mitra Bebestari/peer reviewer and will go to the next selection by Blind Preview Process.
 In the next step, the articles will be returned to the authors to revise.
 These processes take a month for a maximum time.
-In the each manuscript, Mitra Bebestari/peer reviewer will be rated from the substantial and technical aspects.
+In each manuscript, Mitra Bebestari/peer reviewer will be rated from the substantial and technical aspects.
 Mitra Bebestari/peer reviewers are the experts in the acounting, finance, and banking area and issues around it.
-They were experienced in the prestigious journal management and publication that was spread around the national and abroad.
+They were experienced in the prestigious journal management and publication that was spread around the nation and abroad.

 OPEN ACCESS POLICY

 This journal provides immediate open access to its content on the principle that making research freely available to the public supports a greater global exchange of knowledge.

 This journal utilizes the LOCKSS system to create a distributed archiving system among participating libraries and permits those libraries to create permanent archives of the journal for purposes of preservation and restoration.